 Consent Policy: Any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.
 We will need the patient to sign our consent form, which requires the patient to have read the article.
 If the patient has not seen a final version of the manuscript to be submitted to MINAR, the form must be amended to make clear what the patient has seen and that they have agreed to publication without having seen the final version of the manuscript.
 The consent form is available in multiple languages and the author must ensure that the form is in a language that the patient understands.
 When informed consent has been obtained it is indicated on the published article.
 If consent cannot be obtained because the patient cannot be traced, then publication will be possible only if the information can be sufficiently anonymised.
 Anonymisation means that neither the patient nor anyone else could identify the patient as detailed in our standard on anonymisation.
 A consequence of any anonymisation is likely to be the loss of information/evidence.

 Fundamental Errors in Published Works

-Researcher(s) should notify the editor or the publisher in case of misstatements in the material of their manuscripts in order to do the needed corrections in the misprinting forms.
-When authors discover a significant error or inaccuracy in the published research, they should inform and cooperate with the editor or the publisher of the journal in order to undo or correct their researches in the misprinted form.
+Researcher(s) should notify the editor or the publisher in case of misstatements in the material of their manuscripts in order to do the needed corrections.
+When authors discover a significant error or inaccuracy in the published research, they should inform and cooperate with the editor or the publisher of the journal in order to undo or correct their researches.